typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 to us!

 ### Introduction
-In this post, we will cover the basics of the concurrency model that serves as a foundation for Cats Effect and many of its abstractions.
-We will also discuss concurrent state machines and how they are built.
+In this post, we provide a broad overview of the concurrency model that serves as a foundation for Cats Effect and its abstractions.
+We discuss how to leverage the concurrency model to build powerful concurrent state machines.
 Example programs are written in terms of `cats.effect.IO`.

 Before going any further, let's briefly review what concurrency is, how it's useful, and why it's tedious to work with.